These are the best romantic couples staycation ideas

 It’s room service for your staycation.
 Have fun.
 Use trays.
 Put the coffee in a carafe.
 Put a single rose in a bud vase.

 And make it a really great breakfast.
 Break out that waffle iron you never use or pick up some really great pastries from a local bakery you’ve been meaning to try.

-What would you want if you were ordering breakfast at a great resort or your favorite inn?
+What would you want if you were to order room service breakfast at a great resort or your favorite inn?
 Make it happen.

 Go for a relaxing walk together

-You could even enjoy your dinner in front of that fire you built.
+You could even enjoy your staycation date night dinner in front of that fire you built.

 For a budget staycation option, prepare a few of your favorite meals ahead of time to reheat so that you don’t have to do any cooking on your staycation if you don’t want to.
 No routines, remember?

 But if you enjoy cooking and don’t want to give it up perhaps you could…

 Break out that wedding china and enjoy a dinner you’ve cooked together.
 In fact, you could plan the meal and do the shopping for ingredients together.

 Sometimes just walking the aisles of the grocery store can bring inspiration and feel kind of like a date.